davidmaceachern/blog/content/posts/2020-08-17-collecting-data-from-an-api.md

 ### Collecting more than one item

-So now to collect more than one item.

-We can add a loop that will run infinitely.
+Collecting more than one item can be achieved by adding a loop that will run infinitely.
 You will notice that I have moved items out of the loop as it should be more efficient to only run them once at start-up.

 ``` diff
 fn main() -> Result<(), anyhow::Error> {